-The main reason for this was that USSD is deployed on the network, not on the phones.
-Major differences instill upon the usage of both the technologies.
-First, to be able to use STK it is essential that the Sim card inserted into the phone is burned with the menu in them.
-The application is usually protected by the Sim pin, phone lock pin or both and are not visible whenever the phone is locked or there is no sim inserted into the phone.
+Unstructured Supplementary Service Data (USSD), is a communications protocol used by GSM cellular telephones to communicate with the mobile network operator‘s computers.
+There are major differences between the usage of both technologies.
+Firstly, the USSD is deployed on the network, not on the phones.
+Moreover, to use STK it is essential that the SIM card inserted into the phone is burned with the menu in them.
+The application is usually protected by the SIM pin, phone lock pin, or both and is not visible whenever the phone is locked or there is no SIM inserted into the phone.

-Whereas, USSD technology is deployed on the network and not on the phone itself.
-The USSD service is located in a sender’s mobile network and any user who shifts to the respective network will have access to the USSD menu.
-When the user requests a menu, this initiates a real-time session between the mobile user and the USSD application platform when the service is invoked, allowing data to be sent back and forth between the mobile user and the USSD application platform.
-The connection remains open, allowing a two-way exchange of sequence of data.
+The USSD service is in a sender’s mobile network and any user who shifts to the respective network will have access to the USSD menu.
+When the user requests a menu, this initiates a real-time session between the mobile user and the USSD application platform, allowing data to be sent back and forth between the mobile user and the USSD application platform.
+The connection remains open, allowing a two-way exchange of a sequence of data.
 This makes it more responsive than services that use STK.

-Secondly, to use the STK technology the user generally needs to setup complete processes and deploy hardware to support the functions.
+Secondly, the mobile operator needs to set up complete processes and deploy hardware to support the functions to use the STK technology.
 For every command that the reseller or subscriber sends through the STK menu, the operator needs to direct it to the relevant system handling the respective command.
 These commands are encrypted when sent out from the user end and decrypted when received at the operator end.
 This process of encryption and decryption delays the processing times of the requests.
-Therefore, the STK is a slower process as opposed to the real-time, quick and convenient sessions of the USSD.
+Therefore, the STK is a slower process as opposed to the real-time, quick, and convenient sessions of the USSD.

-Thirdly, there is a set menu that is burnt into the Sim for the STK technology.
-Making any changes to the menu a hefty process where operator needs to create new sim to integrate the new menu.
-Whereas, for the USSD, the operator can easily manipulate the USSD menu.
-The moment that these changes are deployed to a network, it is instantly available to all the users.
+Thirdly, there is a set menu that is burnt into the SIM for the STK technology.
+This makes changes to the menu a rather complicated process, where the operator needs to create a new SIM to integrate the new menu.
+Whereas, for the USSD, the operator can easily manipulate its menu.
+The moment these changes are deployed to a network, it is instantly available to all the users.

 - WAP browsing